garys-esri/geodev-dc-labs/runtime-workshop/exercises/dotNETWPF/Exercise 2 Zoom Buttons.md

 This exercise walks you through the following:
 - Add zoom in and zoom out buttons to the UI
 - Zoom in and out on the map and the scene
+- Adding lock focus to a 3D scene

 Prerequisites:
 - Complete [Exercise 1](Exercise 1 Map and Scene.md), or get the Exercise 1 code solution compiling and running properly, preferably in an IDE.